yash-verma1/PyCamScanner/README.md

 - Integration for a phone application

 ### Contact
-You can reach me at yashv9119@gmail.com
+If you got questions, you can reach me at yashv9119@gmail.com